Once a contract is signed and sealed, it’s set in stone — or is it?

 The real estate sector is one where there’s a frequent need for addendums to original contracts.

-There are multiple scenarios where the details in the first signed agreement change and need an addendum to update those details and keep the contract legally binding.
+There are multiple scenarios where the details in the first signed agreement change and an addendum is needed to update them and keep the contract legally binding.

 Some of those scenarios include: